 Very iluminating interview with master Chen Zhonghua about his translation of Hong Junsheng’s book “Chen Style Taijiquan Practical Method” volume one on theory.

-In this clip, Chen Zhonghua is seen in various settings and segments of his instructional material, giving a good survey of some of his specialities as a teacher.
+This clip shows an excerpt from some instructional sequences.
+Chen Zhonghua is seen in various settings and segments of his instructional material, giving a good survey of some of his specialities as a teacher.
 Some form segments, some explanation of techniques, and some applications.
 His open interaction in working with students can be seen in some of the footage.

 Reply to Wujimon: Focus for Form Practice, Point 3